fastsitephp/starter-site/docs/README.es.md

 ![Página de inicio de sesión del sitio de inicio](https://raw.githubusercontent.com/fastsitephp/static-files/master/img/starter_site/2020-01-10/login-page.png)

-## :lock: :rocket: Security and Performance
+## :lock: 🚀 Security and Performance

 FastSitePHP’s Starter Site is designed to provide strong security using best practices and high performance with the initial template.
 When using [Chrome DevTools Lighthouse](https://developers.google.com/web/tools/lighthouse) the Starter Site will score 100 in website categories for both Mobile and Desktop.
 On tested Cloud Systems using low cost servers a score of 100 is also achieved.